o-ran-sc/ric-plt-xapp-frame-cpp/docs/user-guide.rst

       port

-         A C string (char *) which defines the port that RMR will open to listen for connections.
+         A C string (pointer to char) which defines the port that RMR will open to listen for connections.